MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/TP4_Features.md

 Stop-Container $con
 ```

-The state of this container can now be captured into a new container image.
-This new image can then be used to deploy Nano Server, IIS ready containers.
+The state of this container can now be captured into a new container image using the `New-ContainerImage` command.

-To capture the state of the container into a new image, use the `New-ContainerImage` command.

 This example creates a new container image named `NanoServerIIS`, with a publisher of `Demo`, and a version `1.0`.